 - ground beef - lean ground beef or ground sirloin.

-Next time, try substituting ground turkey or ground bison for a leaner option. - yellow onion - minced or grated
+Next time, try substituting ground turkey or ground bison for a leaner option. - ½ cup breadcrumbs - May substitute cornflakes or crackers.

 Sauce and Pasta Ingredients